benbarnard-OMI/vocab_practice/README.md

 ## Overview

 The **Child-Friendly Vocabulary Study Tool** is a simple and intuitive web application designed to help children study vocabulary words in an engaging and effective manner.
-Parents can upload a picture of vocabulary words and definitions, which the app processes using a vision API.
+Parents can upload a picture of vocabulary words and definitions, which the app processes using an in-browser OCR library.
 The child interacts with an interface that reads definitions aloud and allows them to type in the corresponding vocabulary word, receiving immediate feedback.

 ## Table of Contents